 PRSN is administered by the Department of Geology.
 The staff oversees a network of 25 broad and short period seismic stations and 6 tide gauges and weather stations installed in the Puerto Rico region.
 The main objective of PRSN is to process and analyze local, regional, teleseismic earthquakes.
 Data are made available to the general public and distributed among scientific and academic communities and emergency management organizations.
-The PRSN also operates a tsunami warning system monitoring seismic and tsunami events in Puerto Rico the Caribbean and adjoining regions.
+The PRSN also operates a tsunami events in Puerto Rico the Caribbean and adjoining regions.